Shahba Canton: During the Syrian Civil War and Rojava conflict

 From late August 2016, Turkey assembled some Syrian rebel groups who with Turkish military support captured a strip of territory along the Turkish border from ISIL including the town of Jarabulus.
 This included some combat with Jarabulus Military Council SDF forces, which eventually settled for an armistice line along the Sajur River.
 To the south, SDF forces started offensives against ISIL west of Al-Bab in September 2016 and again in October 2016, capturing several villages in the process.

 On 13 April 2017, negotiations between Turkey-backed rebel groups and the SDF reportedly restarted under the mediation of the United States.
 The parties discussed control over the villages and towns of Tell Rifaat, Menagh, Maryamin, Sheikh Issa, Maraanaz, Herbel, Deir Jamal, and several other villages situated in the western part of the Shahba Canton.
 The US-supported al-Mu'tasim Brigade reportedly represented the Turkey-backed rebel factions in the negotiations.

 After Operation Olive Branch in early 2018 resulted in the occupation of nearby Afrin by the Turkish-led Syrian National Army, thousands of Kurds, Arabs, and Yazidis fled to Tel Rifaat and resettled in Shahba Canton.
 Since then, Shahba Canton remained under control of the SDF, mostly Kurdish-majority YPG/YPJ units.
 Though Turkey repeatedly threatened to occupy the area as well, Shahba Canton was maintained through protection by the Russian military and Syrian Army.
 Turkey has claimed that anti-Turkish guerrillas are operating from Tell Rifaat.
 Over time, the SDF reduced its public presence in Shahba Canton.
 In 2019, SDF commander Mazloum Abdi claimed that the SDF was no longer present in the area, although locals argued that Tell Rifaat's SDF garrison was simply operating under the Syrian flag and dressed in Syrian Army uniforms.
 Tensions remained between the Syrian government and local authorities, however, with the 4th Division reportedly blockading Tell Rifaat.

+During the 2024 Syrian opposition offensives, the remaining SDF-controlled area around Tell Rifaat was also taken by the Turkish-backed Syrian National Army.